tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ## Private/public key pair

-TinyMCE cloud services tokens use public/private RSA key pairs.
-The TinyMCE cloud services only store the public key, allowing developers to have full control over the authentication.
+{{site.cloudname}} services tokens use public/private RSA key pairs.
+The {{site.cloudname}} services only store the public key, allowing developers to have full control over the authentication.

 The private/public key pair can be created on your [Tiny - My Account page](https://www.tiny.cloud/my-account/jwt/), however we only store the public key on the My Account page.
 The private key should be downloaded and stored in your backend.